rwoollett/js-tut-front-end/README.md

 # Front end mocks and practice

-# React is ised as client html render
+# React is the client html render